-Financially we will report a surplus of around £5.1 million.
-Despite this surplus the Trust remains under constant financial pressure with an underlying deficit that is expected to be higher than the £24 million reported in the prior year and reduced value of reserves.
+Financially we will report a surplus £4.4 million.
+Despite this surplus the Trust remains under constant financial pressure with an underlying deficit that is expected to be higher than the £24 million reported in the prior year and a reduced value of reserves.
 Our cash position remains very strong.